Karen Hubbard MA (UKCP reg) Counsellor and Psychotherapist

 As well as working in private practice with adults, I have experience working in a College with young people age 16-19 and can help with a wide range of issues that young people face.

-I offer a free initial consultation session lasting 50 minutes.
+Initial consultation is £45.00 lasting roughly 50 minutes.
 Sessions thereafter are £45.00 per session.
 Please contact me for details.

 I work in Woodthorpe, Nottingham ( NG5).
 My Nottingham office is within 10 minutes of Nottingham City Centre by car or bus.
 There is free roadside parking.
 My office is easily accessed by car and is within good reach of the M1, A1 and major bus routes.